 After lunch, you can relax, take a swim and rest before our afternoon to night game drive starting at about 16h00.
 South Luangwa Park is renowned for its excellent night game viewing drives, which are included in the safari price.
 On night drives a powerful spotlight is used to sight nocturnal creatures roaming in the bush.
 We return from our rewarding game drive in this pristine wilderness area of Zambia at around 20h00 for dinner and overnight at the lodge.

 On the last day of this Malawi & Zambia Safari, we make our way back to Lilongwe, after breakfast.
-Along the way, we visit the tribal textile workshop and market in Luangwa Valley.
+Along the way, we visit a tribal textile workshop and market in the Luangwa Valley region.

-We arrive in Lilongwe, in time for your return flight or onward journey, bringing this affordable Dzalanyama Forest & South Luangwa Park Safari to a close.
+We have a picnic lunch en route, arriving in Lilongwe in the mid-afternoon, bringing this affordable Dzalanyama Forest & South Luangwa Park Safari to a close.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.